nathankurt/k8s-cert/notes/core-concepts.md

       * just marks a node as unschedulable but doesn't terminate or move pods on existing node.

 ## Kubernetes Software Versions
-* We know that when we install a kubernetes cluster, we install a specific version of kubernetes that we can see when we run the `kubectl get pods`
+* We know that when we install a kubernetes cluster, we install a specific version of kubernetes that we can see when we run the `kubectl get nodes`

 * Release Versions consist of three parts
   * Major version - `1`.11.3